Days and hours will be announced in 2025. Webster Cottage is the small home at 32 North Main Street.

 Visitors will be able to see artifacts related to Daniel Webster and his career as well as other local artifacts—even Shaker furniture!
 The house dates to a time before Webster who lived there as a student in 1801.
 It was built in 1780 for the family of Reverend Sylvanus Ripley.
 Ripley’s wife, Abigail, was the daughter of Reverend Eleazar Wheelock who gave the land to the family.
 It is now owned by Dartmouth College.

-The cottage is open for visitors from June 1 to mid October.
+The cottage is open for visitors from June 1 to mid-October and will reopen in 2025.
 There is no admission charge.
 Parking is along Choate Road and in the area.
 The tour is free and open to the public.

 The old Ledyard Bridge, built 1859.
 Photo courtesy of Dartmouth College Library.